 How Has Covid-19 Affected Photos Shoots?

-Overall there will be more preparations made before each job, and we will be forced to slow down a little, but not by much.
+Overall I am doing more preparations before each job, and we are forced to slow down a little, but not by much.
 Some of the biggest changes have been from locations that have increased insurance requirements, or having to squeeze a covid test into my schedule.
 Overall we are still productive by: 1) prioritizing the shot list, 2) having an efficient schedule, 3) making selections on-line after the shoot, 4) working with a digital tech, and/or 5) spreading out the work over multiple shoot days when the budget allows.

 I really look forward to the day when I can delete this post.
 Until then, I’ll continue to enjoy the process of working with everyone.
 The chest bumps and bro shakes are on hold, but we will still crack jokes, play good music, make fun images, and of course – drink coffee.

 High fives from 6 ft.